Where to go next?

 For data scientists we recommend looking into more of the advanced features within the SensiML Toolkit.
-In this guide we discussed the graphical interface using Analytics Studio, however, through Analytics Studio Notebook you can specify the features, transforms, training algorithm, and validation methods that go into your model.
+In this guide we discussed the graphical interface using Analytics Studio, however, through the SensiML Python SDK you can specify the features, transforms, training algorithm, and validation methods that go into your model.
 You can also specify different sampling, feature selection, and data augmentation techniques.
-To see how this works see the Advanced Model Building tutorial.
+To see how this works, see the SensiML Python SDK Documentation.

 We provide a variety of more advanced projects outside of this guide which you can find on the Data Depot.
 Here you will find full curated datasets for industrial predictive maintenance, sports wearables, and more.
 These projects are meant to provide examples to help you get started with your own projects.
 We are constantly adding new datasets and welcome contributions.

 As mentioned in Data Collection Planning, the type of event you are trying to detect changes the way you will label your data.
 The Getting Started Guide shows you how to label continuous events.

-After completing the Getting Started Guide you can read more about the different labeling methods for discrete events at the link: Continuous vs Discrete Events
+After completing the Getting Started Guide you can read more about different methods for automating the labeling process in the Automated Labeling Tools Documentation

-Using Analytics Studio Notebook you can rehydrate a model and see the code/algorithms in a model that was generated using SensiML AutoML.
+Using the SensiML Python SDK you can rehydrate a model and see the code/algorithms in a model that was generated using SensiML AutoML.

 Copy the Knowledge Pack UUID from the Explore Model page inside the Model Summary tab

-Run the following commands in Analytics Studio Notebook to rehydrate the model
+Run the following commands in the SensiML Python SDK to rehydrate the model

-from sensiml import SensiML dsk = SensiML() dsk.project = '<Project Name>' dsk.pipeline = '<Pipeline Name>' kp = dsk.get_knowledgepack('<Knowledge Pack UUID>') dsk.pipeline.rehydrate(kp) #Replace <Project Name>, <Pipeline Name>, and <Knowledge Pack UUID> with your own project parameters
+from sensiml import SensiML client = SensiML() client.project = '<Project Name>' client.pipeline = '<Pipeline Name>' kp = client.get_knowledgepack('<Knowledge Pack UUID>') client.pipeline.rehydrate(kp) #Replace <Project Name>, <Pipeline Name>, and <Knowledge Pack UUID> with your own project parameters